devluxor/full-stack-open/notes/part4/part4_d_token_authentication.md

 - The backend responds with a status code indicating the operation was successful and returns the token with the response.
 - The browser saves the token, for example to the state of a React application.
 - When the user creates a new note (or does some other operation requiring identification), the React code sends the token to the server with the request.
-- The server uses the token to identify the user
+- The server uses the token to identify the user to generate data, authorize user to perform certain operations, etc.

 Standards-Based

-When creating the token, you have a few options.
-We’ll be diving more into this topic when we secure an API in a follow-up article, but the standard to use would be JSON Web Tokens.
+When creating the token, you have a few options but the standard to use would be JSON Web Tokens.

+JSON Web Tokens (JWT), pronounced “jot”, are a standard since the information they carry is transmitted via JSON.

+JSON Web Tokens work across different programming languages: JWTs work in .NET, Python, Node.js, Java, PHP, Ruby, Go, JavaScript, and Haskell.
+So you can see that these can be used in many different scenarios.

+JWTs are self-contained: They will carry all the information necessary within itself.
+This means that a JWT will be able to transmit basic information about itself, a payload (usually user information), and a signature.

+JWTs can be passed around easily: Since JWTs are self-contained, they are perfectly used inside an HTTP header when authenticating an API.
+You can also pass it through the URL.

+A JWT is easy to identify.
+It is three strings separated by .

+Since there are 3 parts separated by a ., each section is created differently.
+We have the 3 parts which are:

+header
+payload
+signature

 Let's first implement the functionality for logging in